BigClock V2.83 |

 Display current month in tiny numbers and day of month in large numbers.
 The weeknumber is displayed in a vertical row right of the month display.

-right halve of month display to increase currently displayed month left halve of month display to decrease currently displayed month on the large day number to switch back to current month |
+on the large day number to switch back to current month

 Display a date in large numbers.